rancher/distros-test-framework/README_WIP.md

 -----
 #### Testcase naming convention:
-- All tests should be placed under `tests/acceptance/testcase/<TESTNAME>`.
+- All test fixtures should be placed under `component/fixture/<TESTNAME>`.
 - All test functions should be named: `Test<TESTNAME>`.

 ## Running

-- Before running the tests, you should creat local.tfvars file in `./tests/acceptance/modules/k3scluster/config/local.tfvars`.
+- Before running the tests, you should creat ${product}.local.tfvars file in `./distros/config/${product}.local.tfvars`.
 There is some information there to get you started, but the empty variables should be filled in appropriately per your AWS environment.

 - Please make sure to export your correct AWS credentials before running the tests. e.g:
 ```bash